 Book your taxi transfer online easily and safely from the airport or port to any location via our website.

 Detailed directions will be sent to you when you book through CreteTravel.com

-Dining: A traditional Cretan breakfast is served in the restaurant, as late (or early) as you'd like.
-For lunch you can order some light dishes like salads, sandwiches and typical Cretan dakos .
-For dinner you can have excellent home-cooked meals, but you have to order it in the morning.
-If on your day of arrival you’d like to have dinner at the guesthouse, it is best to call the guesthouse a day in advance to let them know (though usually they will make sure there's dinner for arriving guests anyway).
+- Dining: A traditional Cretan breakfast is served in the restaurant, as late (or early) as you'd like.
+For lunch, you can order some light dishes like salads, sandwiches, and typical Cretan dakos .
+For dinner, you can have excellent home-cooked meals, but you have to order them in the morning.
+If on your day of arrival you’d like to have dinner at the guesthouse, it is best to call the guesthouse a day in advance to let them know (though usually, they will make sure there's dinner for arriving guests anyway).

-Eco friendly aspects include locally sourced food and coco-fibre mattresses
+- Eco-friendly aspects include locally sourced food and coco-fiber mattresses